 To paraphrase our net takeaways:

 - -Water, with purpose built filters, was easier to extract, as you could drop a hose into the water source, rather than have to hold your self over it.
 With pump filters, you don't need to contact the water as with squeeze/straw filters.
+This is important both for ease of access and exposure.

 - -It's never good to touch your mouth to your filter, as oral bacteria are prolific and spread easily.
 You want to keep your drinking container and filter separate if possible.